Nicerice96/3303---Assignment-1/README.md

 to produce a coffee.
 The program repeats this process for 20 iterations.

 ### How to run:
-- Run the "Coffee Shop" class; this Class acts as the main thread
+- Run the "Coffee Shop" clas
 - Once running, check the terminal, the output should be displayed
 - _Enjoy!_